-In 2019, we think it’s fair to say that there’s no excuse for the modern workplace to have avoided migrating to the cloud – or at least begun its journey.
-In fact, with the pace of new and developing technologies, businesses can’t afford to be left behind and should be doing all they can to prepare and adjust.
+With the pace of new and developing technologies, businesses can’t afford to be left behind and they should be doing all they can to prepare and adjust.

-We’re looking at where the cloud-based office is going and how adapting is better for business, so you can start preparing your organization.
+Let’s look at where the cloud-based office is going and how adapting is essential for all kinds of businesses.

 Influencing IT infrastructure

 As consumers, we expect our devices to integrate with everything around us – and why should the workplace be any different?

 In recent years, we’ve reaped the benefits of more productive, and connected, collaboration and communication tools.
 Of course, technology continues to evolve, driving growth in cloud-managed systems and applications.
 The result?
 Increased organizational agility – and the ability to respond to market opportunities and threats with speed, improved productivity and a positive impact on time and costs.